anav5704/discord-clone/README.md

 ![hero](https://github.com/anav5704/discord-clone/blob/main/docs/discord-clone.png)

-This is a simple, fullstack Discord clone which basically has all the features of Discord other than nitro.
-This includes real-time text, audio and video calls, file uploads, admin and moderator roles and the creation and management of servers and channels.
+This is a simple, fullstack Discord clone that has all the features of Discord other than Nitro.
+This includes real-time text, audio and video calls, file uploads, admin and moderator roles, and the creation and management of servers and channels.
 Real-time is made possible with socket IO and has polling as the fallback.

 ## Technologies Used
 - Next JS 13